1010todd/Galactic-War/README.md

 The mod is currently in development stage, many things are subjected to changes later on.

 ### About
 This is a massive content mod about a war in another galaxy.
-While no story content is done yet it's currently consist of:
+While no story content yet it's currently consist of:

 16+ Races with their own ships and outfits,

 Over 100 Ships,

 Over 400 Outfits,

 So many systems I don't bother to count anymore

 To find the galaxy, head up to the system north of Ka'ch'chrai(The capital) in the Wanderer space, the wormhole will be in between Sko'karak and Pug Iyik

 ## Download (Old Version)
 To download the lastest (development) version, press code and download as zip from this repository.

 To install you can extract the zip in your plugin folder. https://drive.google.com/open?id=0B9l01A5yEKsvZDRkaUlGSU56UkU